When I was young, I kept Sea-Monkeys as pets. They were amazing!

 Amazing Live Sea-Monkey Diary

-Finally, the next day came and we went straight outside to tip the Sea-monkey eggs into the water and…
+Finally, the next day came around and we went straight outside to tip the Sea-Monkey eggs into the water and…

 Nothing.
 All day we searched.